Moelwyn Quarry: The site today

 The quarry and the inclines remain largely intact, though Llyn Stwlan, which was extended in 1960 to become the upper reservoir in the Ffestiniog Power Station pumped-storage hydroelectricity scheme, sits just below the quarry and has obliterated the sixth incline, parts of the seventh, and much of the mill area.
 The Ffestiniog Railway's deviation around Llyn Ystradau, which is at a higher level to the original alignment, has also destroyed the lower section of the first incline.
 There are several adits accessible on the mountainside, but all have been fitted with metal grills to prevent entry.

-Description

-Interconnections with other mines
+Connections with other mines

 The vein which Moelwyn worked continued dipping to the west, and the Pant-Mawr quarry worked it lower down.
 In order to prevent the collapse of the Moelwyn workings, the Pant-Mawr chambers were located beneath Moelwyn chambers, and there were some connections between the two quarries to ensure that this was the case.
 In addition, the Pant-Mawr chambers were numbered sequentially with those of the Moelwyn Quarry.
 Finished slates were initially transported to the Ffestiniog Railway at Penrhyndeudraeth by pack animals, using Moelwyn's traditional route, but subsequently, two inclines were built to connect to the Croesor Tramway.